c4arl0s/CreatingAndCombiningViews/README.md

 # [Creating And Combining Views](https://github.com/c4arl0s/creatingandcombiningviews#creating-and-combining-views---content)

+This tutorial guides you through building Landmarks - an app for discovering and sharing the places you love.
+You will start by building the view that shows a landmark's details.

+To lay out the views, Landmarks uses stacks to combine and layer the image and text view components.
+To add a map to the view, you will include a standard MapKit component.
+As you refine the view's design, Xcode provides real-time feedback so you can see how those changes translate into code.

+Download the Project files to begin building this project, and follow the steps below.

 # 1. [Create a New Project and Explore the Canvas](https://github.com/c4arl0s/creatingandcombiningviews#creating-and-combining-views---content)
 # 2. [Customize the Text View](https://github.com/c4arl0s/creatingandcombiningviews#creating-and-combining-views---content)
 # 3. [Combine Views Using Stacks](https://github.com/c4arl0s/creatingandcombiningviews#creating-and-combining-views---content)